mightycoyote/faq-accordion-card-main/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
 - CSS Grid
 - Mobile-first workflow
+- Relative and absolute positioning
 - SVG witchcraft

 ### Useful resources

 - [Mimic Relative Positioning Inside an SVG with Nested SVGs](https://www.sarasoueidan.com/blog/mimic-relative-positioning-in-svg/) - I ended up nesting 2 of the 3 SVGs used on the desktop version of the component.
-This article helped me figure out how to do it (but also goes into a much more complex treatment of the topic).
+This article helped me figure out how to do it (but also includes a much more complex treatment of the topic than I got into).
-- [A Beginner's Guide to SVGs](https://youtu.be/ZJSCl6XEdP8) - SVGs were covered somewhat briefly in the web development curriculum I went through when I was first getting started, but it's a huge topic.
+- [A Beginner's Guide to SVGs](https://youtu.be/ZJSCl6XEdP8) - SVGs were covered somewhat briefly in the web development curriculum I went through when I was first getting started.
 This explainer series from Kevin Powell is really helpful.

 ## Author

 - Website - [Sarah Wilkes](https://mightycoyote.github.io/)
 - Frontend Mentor - [@mightycoyote](https://www.frontendmentor.io/profile/mightycoyote)

-## Acknowledgments

-Every time I got really frustrated with figuring out how to place the SVGs, I told @thudfactor that I gave up this time, might need to go over it with him later if I had not thrown my computer out the window, and then immediately came up with the solution.